Why over-thinking can be more trouble than it’s worth.

-Discuss in detail from the outset – and as the matter progresses – how the client will qualify success.
+Discuss in detail from the outset – and as the matter progresses – how the client will qualify success and determine value.
 Their answer might not be what you expected.
 Success could be as simple as not exceeding a budget, getting a matter completed before the client’s financial year-end, or well in advance of a Board meeting, Annual General Meeting, or some other occurrence with a non-elastic deadline.

-Once you clearly understand how a client will measure success, you should be good to go while continually taking the initiative to check in and compare notes as you move through the process together.
+Once you clearly understand how a client will define value, you should be good to go while continually taking the initiative to check in and compare notes as you move through the process together.